xettrialeen/Enhanced-YouTube-Audio-Visualizer---/README.md

 ## Installation 🚀

-To install the Enhanced YouTube Audio Visualizer, follow these simple steps:
+To install the Kadaa Beat, follow these simple steps:

 1. Install a user script manager extension such as Tampermonkey or Greasemonkey in your browser.
-2. Click on the following link to install the user script: [Download Enhanced YouTube Audio Visualizer](https://github.com/xettrialeen/Enhanced-YouTube-Audio-Visualizer---/blob/main/script.js)
+2. Click on the following link to install the user script: [Download Kadaa Beat](https://github.com/xettrialeen/Enhanced-YouTube-Audio-Visualizer---/blob/main/script.js)
 3. The user script manager will prompt you to install the script.
 Click "Install" to proceed.
 4. Once installed, the audio visualizer will automatically be added to YouTube video pages.

 ## Usage 🎥

-Using the Enhanced YouTube Audio Visualizer is a breeze:
+Using the Kadaa Beat is a breeze:

 - Click the "🎶" button at the bottom-right corner to show or hide the visualizer UI.
 - Adjust the EQ sliders to fine-tune the audio frequencies to your liking.